Welcome to Instrumental Music

 Emotional - Music provides a creative outlet and break from the routine and rigor of the traditional school day.
 Students in music are among the highest academic performers and report less stress and tension than their non-musical counterparts.

-Social - Participating in musical groups promotes self confidence, team work, social skills. social networking, a sense of belongoing, self-discipline, a sense of accomplishment, cooperation, responsibility, commitment, mutual support and friendships.
+Social - Participating in musical groups promotes self confidence, team work, social skills. social networking, belongoing, self-discipline, accomplishment, cooperation, responsibility, commitment, mutual support and friendships.

 Academic - Research has found that learning music facilitates learning other subjects and enhances skills that children inevitably use in other areas including language development, spatial-temporal skills, pattern recognition, critical thinking, creativite thinking and so much more.

-Secondary students who participated in band or orchestra reported the lowest lifetime and current use of all substances (alchohol, tobacco, drug abuse).
+Secondary students who participated in band or orchestra reported the lowest lifetime and current use of all substances (alchohol, tobacco, illegal drugs).

 Personal - Through music, students become better people, as they develop self-discipline, confidence, commitment, responsibility, good decision making, and personal pride.
 They are able to do this with the support of peers in a safe and risk-free environment.

-In 2018, Fort Worth ISD opened a Visual and Performance High School, the I.M.
-Terrell Academy for STEM and VPA with an incoming class of 9th grade students.
-The academy is located at 1411 I.M.
+In 2021-22, Fort Worth ISD begins the fourth year of our Visual and Performance Academy High School, the I.M.
+Terrell Academy for STEM and VPA with the fourth incoming class of 9th grade students.
+The academy is located at 1911 I.M.
 Terrell Circle 76102.
+The instrumental music area now has three performing orchestras and a concert band.
+The intsrumental music faculty is staffed by Head Director Hunter Lewis and Assistant Dirctor Veronica Schramm.

-Adjudicated district ensemble assessments for all performing ensembles are conducted each year for all performance levels - they include beginner class assessments and Pre-UIL middle school and high schools for marching band, concert and sightreading.
-Additional district and UIL solo amd ensemble festivals occur throughtout the Spring semester.
+Adjudicated district ensemble assessments for all performing ensembles are conducted each year for all performance levels - they include beginner class assessments and Pre-UIL assessments for high school marching band, and all band, orchestra and mariachi concert and sightreading events.
+Additional district and UIL solo and ensemble festivals occur throughtout the Spring semester.

 UIL ensemble participation and success is an expectation for all of our schools and programs.
-Enrollment in the secondary intrumental music department has increased over the past several years.
+Enrollments in the secondary intrumental music department have increased over the past several years.
 Performance improvement is measured with over 90% of the performing UIL ensembles meeting or exceeding UIL assessment standards of Division I and II.

 Student participation in the District, UIL and TMEA individual performance audition activities is an expectation from our District.

-All classroom teachers are provided with a very successful and veteran Specialist that is assigned to each specific music program at each campus.
-The Specialist regularly interacts and collaborates with the teachers and students on each campus.
+All classroom teachers are provided with a very successful and veteran Specialist that is assigned to a specific music program at each campus.
+The Specialist regularly interacts and collaborates with each campus teacher and their students.
 This an essential and signal honor given to our teachers and students by our FWISD district leadership.
-It has led to much great recent success.
+It has led to recent successes.
+The Instrumental and VPA leadership were invited to present a clinic at the 2019 Midwest International Band and Orchestra Clinic in Chicago.
+The success in our music programs as it relates to the use use of Specialists as mentors to our teachers is a lerge portion of the topic.

-FWISD music areas have adopted a unified music counting system - the Eastman Counting System.
+All FWISD music areas have adopted a unified music counting system - the Eastman Counting System.
+FWISD has begun using MusicFirst as a fomative and summative assessment tool for all secondary instrumental music classrooms.

-FWISD hosted the latest TMEA Region V MS and HS All-Region Orchestra Clinic and Concert at the I.M.
+FWISD hosted the TMEA Region V MS and HS All-Region Orchestra Clinic and Concert at the I.M.
 Terrell Academy for STEM and VPA on January15-26, 2019.
 Middle and high school students from Ft.
 Worth were able to interact with four outstanding conductor/clinicians from Texas, Idaho and Florida.
 Several Ft.
-Worth students earned first chair positions.
+Worth students earned first chair positions in their ensemble and section.

-Four FWISD instrumental music students advanced through competitive TMEA auditions and performined as All-State musicians at the TMEA Convention in San Antonio in February 13-16, 2019.
+Five FWISD instrumental music students advanced through competitive TMEA auditions and performined as All-State musicians at the TMEA Convention in San Antonio in February 12-15, 2020.

-Four FWISD mariachi ensembles advanced to the State UIL Mariachi Festival to held at the University of Texas at the Rio Grande Valley on February 22-23, 2019.
-The schools advancing are North Side High School, Carter-Riverside HS, Polytechnic HS and Paschal HS. the ensemble performed well with outstanding soloists being named from our attendees.
+Four FWISD mariachi ensembles advanced to the State UIL Mariachi Festival held at the University of Texas at the Rio Grande Valley on February 21-22, 2020.
+The schools advancing were North Side High School, Carter-Riverside HS, Polytechnic HS and Paschal HS.
+The ensembles performed well with outstanding soloists being named from our attendees.
 North Side Mariachi Espuelas de Plata earned a Division I award at the state event with straight Division I's from all judges.
-Com ngratluations to all attendees.
+Congratluations to all attendees.
 Seventy-One mariachi groups from throughout Texas participated.
-This UIL State event is considered very difficult by UIL standards as few groups received Division I ratings.
+This UIL State event is very rigorous by UIL standards as few groups received Division I ratings.